IberiaBank: Mergers and Acquisitions

 In November 2019, IBERIABANK and Memphis, Tennessee-based First Horizon Corporation agreed to a merger.
 The combined bank will be based in Memphis, and use the First Horizon name.
 The merger closed July 2, 2020.
 The combined bank has $79 billion in assets and $58 billion in loans.

 2022 - On February 28, Toronto-based TD Bank Group announced that it would acquire First Horizon Corporation in an all-cash deal of $13.4 billion.
 TD will pay $25 per First Horizon share.
-The transaction is expected to be completed in February 2023.
+The transaction was expected to be completed in February 2023 but was instead called off.

 Divisions and Subsidiaries

 IBERIABANK Corp. was the holding company for IBERIABANK, its division providing consumer and commercial banking services, as well as mortgage lending and online banking services through VirtualBank.

 IBERIABANK also has six active, wholly owned non-bank subsidiaries and divisions.

 Iberia Capital Partners (ICP) was a subsidiary of IBERIABANK that performed equity research, institutional sales, trading, and investment banking.
 Its clients were institutional accounts, such as pension fund managers, mutual funds, hedge funds, and energy firms seeking financial advice.

 Iberia Financial Services (IFS) offered securities and other financial products through Essex National Securities, Inc. (ENSI), a registered broker/dealer and member FINRA and SIPC.
 Additionally, IFS provided investment products and services, such as mutual funds, 529 plans, annuities, stocks, insurance, bonds, and retirement plans.

 Iberia Wealth Advisors (IWA) was the trust and asset management division of IBERIABANK.
 IWA provided wealth management and trust services for high net worth individuals, their families, corporations, pension funds, foundations, endowments, and public and private institutions.

 Lender's Title Group was a full-service title agency providing title insurance and closing services throughout Arkansas and Louisiana under the names Lenders title Company (Arkansas), United Title of Louisiana (Louisiana), American Abstract (Little Rock, Arkansas), and The Title Company (Baton Rouge, Louisiana).
 Lenders Title Company's title insurance products and closing services insured and facilitated residential home sales, home refinances, HELOCs, commercial property transactions, commercial financing, government land projects, and REO sales.
 The Lenders Title Company team was made up of title agents, escrow officers, legal professionals and support staff.
 Lender's Title was the largest independent title insurance company in Arkansas.

-Mercantile Capital Corporation was a subsidiary of IBERIABANK which lended to small business seeking to acquire real estate and equipment using the SBA 504 Loan Program.
-Mercantile lended in all 50 states, Puerto Rico and the District of Columbia.
+Mercantile Capital Corporation was a subsidiary of IBERIABANK which lent to small business seeking to acquire real estate and equipment using the SBA 504 Loan Program.
+Mercantile lent in all 50 states, Puerto Rico and the District of Columbia.